naemon/naemon.github.io/documentation/usersguide/escalations.md

 Naemon supports optional escalation of contact notifications for hosts and services.
 Escalation of host and service notifications is accomplished by defining <a href="objectdefinitions.html#hostescalation">host escalations</a> and <a href="objectdefinitions.html#serviceescalation">service escalations</a> in your <a href="configobject.html">object configuration file(s)</a>.

-<span class="glyphicon glyphicon-pencil"></span> Note: The examples I provide below all make use of service escalation definitions, but host escalations work the same way.
+{{ site.note }}The examples I provide below all make use of service escalation definitions, but host escalations work the same way.{{ site.end }}

 Except, of course, that they're for hosts instead of services. :-)

 ### When Are Notifications Escalated?